nuric/deeplogic/README.md

 Unlike the previous script, `gen_logic.py` generates at either a positive or negative result at random.

 ## Training
 There is a training script `train.py` that encapsulates training models defined in `models` directory.
-The models are built using [Keras](https://keras.io/) and [TensorFlow](https://www.tensorflow.org/) which can be installed using:
+The models are built using [Keras](https://keras.io/) and [TensorFlow](https://www.tensorflow.org/), the results in experiments are run with older versions see issue [#1][https://github.com/nuric/deeplogic/issues/1] for more information, which can be installed using:

 ```bash
 pip3 install --no-cache-dir --upgrade -r requirements.py